 What types of e-signatures are recognized under the IT Act?

-The IT Act recognizes the two following types of signatures:
+The IT Act recognizes two types of signatures:

 (1) E-signatures that combine an Aadhaar with an eKYC service